dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 ## 2. Add triggers for the `main` branch to all pipeline definitions.
 Merge this change to the `master` branch of the GitHub repo

-1. Find all YAML definitions of pipelines in your repository that are triggered by changes in the `master` branch and add the `main` branch
+1. Find all YAML definitions of pipelines in your repository that are triggered by changes in the `master` branch and add (not replace) the `main` branch
 2. Then merge this change to your `master`

 **Example:**